You are here

 The term 'medicinal cannabis products' covers a range of cannabis preparations intended for therapeutic use, including pharmaceutical cannabis preparations, such as oils, tinctures and other extracts.

 Role of the TGA

-We administer the Therapeutic Goods Act 1989 (the Act), which establishes the regulatory framework for all medicines in Australia.
+The TGA is responsible for ensuring that therapeutic goods available for supply in Australia are safe and fit for their intended purpose.
+The TGA administers the Therapeutic Goods Act 1989 (the Act), which establishes the regulatory framework for all medicines in Australia.

 While there are additional legal requirements that must be met before medicinal cannabis products can be imported and supplied through these schemes, they do provide a pathway for access to these medicines to appropriate patients.